 As I always say, "The early frog gets the flies!"
 This is especially the case when it comes to figuring out when you need to arrive at Disney’s Hollywood Studios.
 During the ride’s opening week, the park unofficially opened between 6 a.m. and 6:30 a.m., allowing guests inside to start the virtual queue process.
 In the first couple weeks of using the system, Boarding Groups were filled even before the park’s official opening time of 9 a.m.
 We hopped back on a day that the park opened at 8 a.m., and all Boarding Groups for the day were toadally full just minutes before the official opening time.

 However, Disney recently switched up the process so that guests will not be able to join a Boarding Group until the park's official opening time.
-Guests may still be welcomed onto Hollywood Boulevard prior to the park's opening, but only nearby limited locations, such as Trolley Car Cafe and Keystone Clothiers, are open.
+Guests may still be welcomed into the park prior to the park's opening, but only limited locations, such as Trolley Car Cafe and Keystone Clothiers, are open.
 The rest of the park remains closed until the official opening time.
-The new year begins with 7 a.m. openings through Feb.
-2, 2020.
+Disney has been frequently modifying the official opening time, so be sure to double-check the night before your visit.

 There is still no rhyme or reason when it comes to figuring out how long it takes before the virtual queue closes.
 It depends on a number of factors, such as the crowd level or technical difficulties that the ride has experienced.
 The last Boarding Group number able to ride the attraction has been different every day so far!
-Because of these variables, we still recommend hopping to Disney's Hollywood Studios about 45 minutes to an hour early to allow time to get through security and the touch points by the time the park opens.
+Because of these variables, we still recommend hopping to Disney's Hollywood Studios about 45 minutes to an hour early to allow time to get through the parking tolls, security and the touch points by the time the park opens.
+One day, we arrived at 7:20 a.m. when the park opened at 8 a.m., and we cut it close by entering the park at 7:50 a.m.
 We'll continue to update this post with our best advice as the process changes!

 We’d highly recommend using a Minnie Van or another ride-share app to get to the park instead of relying on Disney transportation since an early arrival is crucial to this process.